 Cavies have been popular as a pet since the 16th century, originally introduced by European traders.

-Since then, their popularity hasn’t waned – they have been crossbred to produce many different guinea pig types, particularly the colour and consistency of their hair.
+Since then, their popularity hasn’t waned – they have been crossbred to produce many different types, particularly the color and consistency of their hair.

 In the Andes regions of Peru, they are even an edible delicacy!
-That culinary issue aside, guinea pigs make amazing pets for their notable sociability, plus other endearing qualities.
+That culinary issue aside, guinea pigs make amazing pets for their notable sociability, plus other personality traits.

-- Affectionate – they can develop attachments to their owners.
+- Affectionate nature – they can develop attachments to their owners.

-The American Cavy Breeders Association (ACBA) recognize 13 Guinea Pig breeds.
+The American Cavy Breeders Association (ACBA) recognizes 13 Guinea Pig breeds.
 (Via the ARBA).
 More information can be found on their website http://www.acbaonline.com/breeds.html.
+They are.

 However, there are many more variations.
-Here is our guide on the most popular.
+Here is our guide for the most popular.

 Short Haired Guinea Pigs

 This is the most common guinea pig breed available and they make great first-time pets – you may come across the breed otherwise known as the English cavy/American cavy.
 Whichever name you opt for, these are one of the most popular guinea pig breeds for several reasons.